-Jason Barnes (Geological Sciences), Todd Bendor (City and Regional Planning), Lauren Buckley (Biology), Karl Castillo (Marine Sciences), Xiaodong Chen (Geography), Jim Costa (Institute for the Environment), Clark Gray (Geography), Allen Hurlbert (Biology), Pamela Jagger (Public Policy), Nikhil Kaza (City and Regional Planning), Adrian Marchetti (Marine Sciences), Laura J. Moore (Geological Sciences), Tamlin Pavelsky (Geological Sciences), Lauren Persha (Geography), Maria Servedio (Biology), Jason Surratt (Environmental Sciences and Engineering), Gary Wein (Institute for the Environment), Colin West (Anthropology), Erika Wise (Geography), Andrew Yates (Economics).
+Todd Bendor (City and Regional Planning), Karl Castillo (Marine Sciences), Xiaodong Chen (Geography), Jim Costa (Western Carolina University), Clark Gray (Geography), Allen Hurlbert (Biology), Pamela Jagger (Public Policy), Nikhil Kaza (City and Regional Planning), Adrian Marchetti (Marine Sciences), Benjamin Mirus (Geological Sciences), Laura J. Moore (Geological Sciences), Tamlin Pavelsky (Geological Sciences), Lauren Persha (Geography), Maria Servedio (Biology), Jason Surratt (Environmental Sciences and Engineering), Gary Wein (Western Carolina University), Colin West (Anthropology), Erika Wise (Geography), Andrew Yates (Economics).

 The environmental studies major leads to a bachelor of arts degree and is appropriate for students seeking rigorous preparation in the social sciences and humanities needed to understand how society affects the environment, how it organizes itself to respond to environmental problems, and how understanding of the environment is transmitted through culture.
 All students gain a sufficient base of scientific and mathematical expertise to allow them to work effectively with environmental scientists and engineers.
-The major also provides strong preparation for graduate and professional training, as well as for jobs in environmental policy, journalism, education, and law.
+The major also provides strong preparation for graduate and professional training, especially in environmental policy, journalism, education, and law.

 Programs of Study

 The degrees offered are the bachelor of arts with a major in environmental studies and the bachelor of science with a major in environmental science.
 Minors are offered in environmental science and studies, and in sustainability studies.